krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-24-italy-trip-day3.md

     </div>
 </div>

 We then went to the [Church of Gesu Nuovo](https://en.wikipedia.org/wiki/Gesù_Nuovo).
 The church has a really interesting outer facade that was unique amongst the other churches that we visited.
-The inside however, was more of the incredible golden arches and paintings.
+The inside contained  more majestic golden arches and paintings.
 There also was a cloister of San Chiara nearby, but since that was paid, as usual, we skipped it.

 ---

 ### Toledo, the Bathroom, and the Water

-We wanted to go to [Toledo](https://www.google.com/maps/place/Toledo/@40.8418274,14.2478095,18z/data=!4m5!3m4!1s0x133b0850093f2839:0xf474b6b075a94d9a!8m2!3d40.8426779!4d14.2489239) station that from looking online seemed to have some incredible modern art pieces on the station walls.
+We wanted to go to [Toledo](https://www.google.com/maps/place/Toledo/@40.8418274,14.2478095,18z/data=!4m5!3m4!1s0x133b0850093f2839:0xf474b6b075a94d9a!8m2!3d40.8426779!4d14.2489239) station that from looking online seemed to have award-winning modern art pieces on the station walls.
 But, the bathroom problem arose again and we frantically tried to find one in the variety of shops along the way.
 Along the whole shopping district on Via Toledo there wasn't a single shop that seemed to have a public toilet.
 We finally went to the innovative bathroom in Toledo station.
 To get inside, you had to pay in coins (we only had a min of 50 cents instead of the normal 10 cents) and after entering the door would open automatically after 5 minutes!

 After contemplating but not getting gelato session, we realized we had another water shortage issue and went on the hunt for a grocery store.
 We hilariously ended up at an American mart that unexpectedly ended up giving us some decent rates for a water bottle.